pmndrs/react-spring/readme.md

 ### Parallax and page transitions

 `Parallax` creates a scroll container.
-Throw in any amount of layers and it will take care of moving them in accordance to their offsets and scrolling speeds.
+Throw in any amount of layers and it will take care of moving them in accordance to their offsets and speeds.

 `Parallax.pages` determines the total space of the inner content where each page takes 100% of the visible container. `Layer.offset` determines where the layer will be at when scrolled to (0=start, 1=1st page, ...). `Layer.speed` shifts the layer in accordance to its offset, values can be positive or negative.